Journalism school: India

 Unlike the rest of the world, print media continues to grow and thrive in India with its over 1.4 billion people.
 With over 900 TV channels and over 100,000 registered publications, digital publishing has only added to the opportunities.
 Dozens of regional languages and English being the aspirational language, newspapers in India are now published in 100 different languages.
 The government of India established the "Indian Institute of Mass Communication (IIMC)" in 1965, which has now 6 campuses across India.
 Dozens of universities and independent institutes provide education for shaping journalism, media and mass communication professionals.
 Several universities and independent institutes provide education for shaping journalism, media and mass communication professionals.
 Notable among them is the Jindal School of Journalism and Communication at O.P.
 Jindal Global University, Sonipat, which offers courses in Film and Media, Corporate Communication.

 Pakistan

 Pakistan is a large country of South Asia with a population almost 220 million people.
 It has all contemporary media i.e. print, electronic and social media widely used by the citizens.
 Each public and private university has established separate institute for imparting education in mass communication, journalism and media.
 Recently the Government of Pakistan has promulgated Protection of Journalists and Media Professionals Act 2021 in order to provide more safe and conducive working environment to the local as well as international journalists.

+Philippines

+The University of the Philippines (UP) offered a journalism class as part of a curriculum designed by Walter Robb Wilgus beginning in 1919, though it was short-lived.
+At the University of Santo Tomas (UST), undergraduate journalism education was established during academic year 1928–1929 in the Faculty of Philosophy and Letters.
+The first graduates completed the program in 1933.
+Journalism instruction combined academic coursework with exposure to professional practice, with working journalists serving in the faculty and campus papers providing students with experience in reporting, editing and newspaper production.
+The University of the Philippines established its Institute of Mass Communication in 1965, later elevated to the College of Mass Communication (renamed College of Media and Communication in 2025).